ztyyLV/web-twain-docs/indepth/troubleshooting/Handle-Errors.md

 * Cause

-You are trying to use a unlicensed feature of `DWT` or use it on a unlicensed `Platform` or `Browser` .
+You are trying to use an unlicensed feature of `DWT` or use it on an unlicensed `Platform` or `Browser` .

 * Resolution